-The Tuberous Sclerosis Association (TSA) takes great care to safeguard personal data provided by our supporters and to process this data fairly and lawfully in accordance with the Data Protection Act 1998 and the upcoming General Data Protection Regulations (GDPR) which come into force at the end of May 2018.
+The Tuberous Sclerosis Association (TSA) takes great care to safeguard personal data provided by our supporters and to process this data fairly and lawfully in accordance with the Data Protection Act 2018.

 The main reason we need your personal details is to enable us to communicate with you and keep you informed about what we’re doing and opportunities to support you or for you to support our work.

-We store your data on secure servers in the UK where it can be viewed only by our authorised staff, and partner organisations (for example, our IT support provider) with whom we have GDPR compliant contracts.
+When you give us your details, you agree to us recording your details on our secure database, so we can provide you with the best possible service every time you contact us.
+We store your data on secure servers in the UK ,access to this system is limited and there is restricted access to data based on a person's role in the organisation.
+Data can only be be viewed only by our authorised staff, and partner organisations (for example, our IT support provider) with whom we have GDPR compliant contracts.

 Transmitting information over the internet is can never be guaranteed as secure, and while we do our utmost to keep our systems and communications protected, we cannot make assurances that the security of your data in transit.
 Any data you transmit to us over the internet is at your own risk.